kokilamanokaran/Pancreas-Bursting-models/README.md

 # Pancreas-Bursting-models
-Mathematical Modeling in Physiology
+Mathematical Modeling in Physiology.

-Bursting in the Chay-Keizer model
+Bursting in the Chay-Keizer model.